Margaret Douglas, Countess of Lennox: Marriage and diplomacy

 Margaret succeeded in marrying her elder son, Lord Darnley, to his first cousin, Mary, Queen of Scots, thus uniting their claims to the English throne.
-Queen Elizabeth I disapproved of this marriage and had Lady Margaret sent to the Tower of London in 1566, but after the murder of Margaret's son Darnley in 1567, she was released.
-Margaret denounced her daughter-in-law, but was eventually later reconciled with her.
+Queen Elizabeth I disapproved of the marriage plans and had Lady Margaret sent to the Tower of London in June 1565.
+During her time in the Tower, a servant carved an inscription or graffiti in her lodging including the names of her attendants Elisabeth Hussey, Jean Baily, Elisabeth Chambrelan, Robert Portington, and Edward Cheyne.

+After Darnley's murder in 1567, Margaret was released.
+Margaret wrote to Mary demanding justice and revenge for her son's death.
+She denounced her daughter-in-law, but was eventually later reconciled with Mary.
 Her husband assumed the government of Scotland as regent, but was assassinated in 1571.

 On 3 August, the governor of Scotland, Regent Morton wrote to her about the capture of Edinburgh Castle from the supporters of Mary, Queen of Scots.
 An English commander at the siege, William Drury, had obtained some of the jewels of Mary, Queen of Scots.
 Morton thought that Margaret was best placed to ask and influence Drury to send the jewels back to him in Scotland.

-In 1574, she again aroused Queen Elizabeth's anger by marrying her younger son Charles to Elizabeth Cavendish, the stepdaughter of the Earl of Shrewsbury.
+In October 1574, Margaret left court and travelled to her house in the north.
+The French ambassador, Mothe-Fénelon, heard that she intended visit her grandson James VI at Stirling.
+Instead, she again aroused Queen Elizabeth's anger by marrying her younger son Charles to Elizabeth Cavendish, the stepdaughter of the Earl of Shrewsbury.
 She was again sent to the Tower, unlike the Countess of Shrewsbury, but was pardoned after her son Charles' death in 1576.

 Lady Margaret's diplomacy largely contributed to the future succession of her grandson, James VI of Scotland, to the English throne.